 The test itself is administrated by the American Radio and Relay League or ARRL for short, the ARRL is an amateur radio advocacy group.
 They host tests every week across the country, my suggestion to you is to go to their website http://www.arrl.org/find-an-amateur-radio-license-exam-session and find the tests in your area.
 Find a test near you that is a few weeks out, commit to it and start studying.

-While your license is free there is a $15 fee associated with the test and these fees simply pay for the cost in administrating the test.
+The ham radio license cost is around $15 which is a fee associated with the test and these fees simply pay for the cost in administrating the test.
 If you pass your test you will receive a license from the FCC that is good for 10 years.

 Most likely there will be few other folks there just like you, nervously waiting to take the exam.
 You will also find 3 people called VE’s (Voluntary Examiners) waiting to administer the test.
 These people are like their name implies, they are licensed HAM radio operators that volunteer their time to administer their test.
 They will ask you which test you are there to take and being new you will be taken to the technician’s license exam.